dux1n4real/WTU-template/README.md

 ## Project Introduction

-This project contains various templates used during US PhD application process.
+This project contains various templates used by author during US PhD application process.
 These templates were collected, improved, and are now shared to help Wuhan Textile University students with their PhD applications to US universities and other countries.
+Also, these template are moderated so you can turn it into other school's template.

 ## Templates Included